 - our school's safeguarding arrangements and systems which is explained to staff as part of their induction and annual update training.
-As part of staff induction new staff/ volunteers are provided with the following key guidance and information provided by our school senior leadership team: - Child Protection Policy - Staff Behaviour Policy/Code of Conduct - the role and identity of the Designated Safeguarding Lead (DSL) and deputies - the Behaviour Policy - online safety policy (if you don't have a standalone policy, insert information about online safety which includes the expectations, applicable roles and responsibilities in relation to filtering and monitoring). - our expected safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods - signs of vulnerabilities to look out for in children who may benefit from Early Help support, we explain to staff the Early Help process for children and their families and what their role is in this to support DSLs in ensuring children and their families receive support as soon as problems emerge - the importance of Families First Assessments and how they can help identify emerging difficulties and therefore how sharing information, including with other practitioners, can support early identification and assessment - what to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - the process for recording and sharing information internally to DSLs and on children's safeguarding records - the process of making referrals to the Local Authority Children's Social Care and/or Police where required and the statutory processes that may follow - the signs of specific safeguarding issues, such as child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines) See Annex B Keeping Children Safe in Education - how to support and speak to children when they may share their worries or make disclosures of abuse, neglect or exploitation and contribute to creating a culture where children feel able to speak with the relevant safeguarding leads - the importance of reassuring children that they are being taken seriously and that they will be supported and kept safe - the importance of supporting families and providing a culture of support to encourage parents/carers to seek support and engage with our school and professionals when issues emerge or become a concern - children can be at risk of harm inside the home (familial harm) and outside of their home (extra familial harms) and that any form of harm can happen directly or online
+As part of staff induction new staff/ volunteers are provided with the following key guidance and information provided by our school senior leadership team: - Child Protection Policy - Staff Behaviour Policy/Code of Conduct - the role and identity of the Designated Safeguarding Lead (DSL) and deputies - the Behaviour Policy - online safety policy our expected safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods - signs of vulnerabilities to look out for in children who may benefit from Early Help support, we explain to staff the Early Help process for children and their families and what their role is in this to support DSLs in ensuring children and their families receive support as soon as problems emerge - the importance of Families First Assessments and how they can help identify emerging difficulties and therefore how sharing information, including with other practitioners, can support early identification and assessment - what to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals - the process for recording and sharing information internally to DSLs and on children's safeguarding records - the process of making referrals to the Local Authority Children's Social Care and/or Police where required and the statutory processes that may follow

-- the fact that children who are (or who are perceived to be) lesbian, gay, bisexual (LGBTQ+) can be targeted by other children - what to look for to identify children who need help or protection in accordance with statutory procures under the children act section 17 (child in need) and section 47 (significant harm).
+- the signs of specific safeguarding issues, such as child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines) See Annex B Keeping Children Safe in Education - how to support and speak to children when they may share their worries or make disclosures of abuse, neglect or exploitation and contribute to creating a culture where children feel able to speak with the relevant safeguarding leads - the importance of reassuring children that they are being taken seriously and that they will be supported and kept safe - the importance of supporting families and providing a culture of support to encourage parents/carers to seek support and engage with our school and professionals when issues emerge or become a concern - children can be at risk of harm inside the home (familial harm) and outside of their home (extra familial harms) and that any form of harm can happen directly or online - the fact that children who are (or who are perceived to be) lesbian, gay, bisexual (LGBTQ+) can be targeted by other children - what to look for to identify children who need help or protection in accordance with statutory procures under the children act section 17 (child in need) and section 47 (significant harm).